amalieshi/amalieshi.github.io/_posts/2025-01-02-gumption-of-the-leading-lady.md

 permalink: /year-archive/gumption-of-the-leading-lady
 excerpt: "A reflection on the power of gumption, inspired by leading ladies in film and literature, and its impact on personal and professional growth."
 date: 2025-01-02
-venue: "Technical Blog"
+venue: "Personal Reflection Blog"
 citation: "Amalie Shi.
 (2025).
 How the Gumption of the Leading Lady Can Be Transformative to Your Life and Career.
-Technical Blog."
+Personal Reflection Blog."
 ---

 # 🎬 How the Gumption of the Leading Lady Can Be Transformative to Your Life and Career